QubesOS/qubes-doc/user/templates/windows/qubes-windows-tools.rst

 - In the Windows device manager, check if there is still a (probably non-working) Xen PV disk device.
 If so, uninstall it.

 - In the Apps and Features display, check again if the Xen drivers are removed.
 A Xen Bus Package may remain and cannot be removed, but it does not cause harm.
 Any other Xen drivers should have disappeared.

+In order to avoid Qubes stopping Windows VMs forcefully after QWT was uninstalled, it is advisable to undefine the qrexec control for these VMs.
+This can be done using the command ``qvm-features <VMNAME> qrexec ""``.

 After successful uninstallation of the PV disk drivers, the disks will appear as QEMU ATA disks.